bagisto/bagisto-docs/src/architecture/backend.md

 ### MagicAI

 The MagicAI package is Bagisto's generative AI layer: text and image generation, image search, review translation and checkout messages in the admin and the storefront, through the Laravel AI SDK and any of eight providers.
-It is documented on the [Magic AI](../ai/magic-ai.md) page; the storefront's agent tools live in the Shop package and are documented under [WebMCP](../ai/webmcp.md).
+It is documented on the [Generative AI (Magic AI)](../ai/magic-ai.md) page; the storefront's agent tools live in the Shop package and are documented under [WebMCP](../ai/webmcp.md).

 ### Marketing